 - Introduce them to the DEU Writing Centre for help with their essays and assignments.

-- Make them aware of Disability Services for Students and how it can assist them with notetaking, exam invigilation, alternate textbook format.
+- Make them aware of Access and Equity Services and how it can assist them with notetaking, exam invigilation, alternate textbook format.
 They must apply and be accepted to use the services.

 - Set up a telephone tree or send a class email for last-minute class cancellations due to inclement weather, illness, etc.

 - Review the class schedule highlighting any times you know that classes will have to be re-scheduled.

 - Provide the students with information on how to order textbooks.

 - Inform your students that if at any point they wish to withdraw from the class, they must do so officially through the PAWS registration system.
 Cancellation is effective on the date the student enters the cancellation into the PAWS system.
 If they fail to take these steps, they will continue to be considered as registered students and will receive both an academic penalty (they will fail the class) and a financial penalty, meaning they may not be eligible for any refund.

 and most importantly